ricafort/OpenNetWorth/README.md

 *   **Adding Data**: Use the (+) buttons in Assets or Liabilities sections to add items.
 *   **Customizing Dashboard**: Click the "Customize" button to drag, resize, or hide widgets.
 *   **Consulting AI**: Click the "Get Insights" button or access the Mentors page to start a chat.
+*   **Stealth Mode**: Switch to the "Stealth" theme in settings (or via the theme toggle) to activate dark mode with hidden values.
-*   **Privacy Mode**: Toggle the "Eye" icon in the top navigation to blur all financial figures.
+*   **Privacy Blur**: Toggle the "Eye" icon to blur values without changing the theme.

 ## 🤝 Contributing